cesar-rgon/simple-kf2-server-launcher/README.md

 * _Search_: Filter to search maps and mods by name while you are writing the text.

-* _Columns_: It allows change the thumbnail size of the maps by the specific number of columns.
+* _Columns_: Slider that allows change the thumbnail size of the maps by the specific number of columns.

-* _Add new maps/mods_: It allows to add new custom maps and mods from Steam's WorkShop by workshop's Id or Url.
+* _Add new maps/mods_: It allows to add new custom maps and mods from Steam's WorkShop by WorkShop's Id or URL.
 If more than one element, use comma as separator.

 * _Select all maps/mods_: It allows to select or unselect all custom maps and mods as well as official maps.